 Division Of Urology Curriculum

-The Urology Residency at UMDNJ spans a total of five years of training, to include one year of pre-specialty training in General Surgery and four years of Urology.
+The Urology Residency at NJMS spans a total of five years of training, to include six months of pre-specialty training in General Surgery and four and a half years of Urology.
 Two residents serve at each level.
 The residency is tailored towards acquiring the skill set outlined by the six core competencies listed below:

 • Patient care